Is your business ready to go global? We’re here to help.

 Ease and convenience play a significant role in why people buy online.
 If customers experience friction in their shopping and buying journey, chances are they will find another website.
 Friction includes slow website upload, too many steps in checking out an item, no contact information, not being mobile-friendly, low-quality product images, complex navigation, unclear searchability of products, cluttered layout, and broken links.

 Seek to troubleshoot potential problems like this by sweeping your site weekly.
-Seek counsel from a third party to run a site audit for UX and UI to make sure that your site is as optimized as it could be and utilizes the most up-to-date trends that users respond to.
+You can also engage a third party to run a site audit for UX and UI to make sure that your site is as optimized as it could be and utilizes the most up-to-date trends that users respond to.

 Put yourself in your customers’ shoes.
 Get to know them.
 Anticipate their needs by studying customer behaviors to help predict what problems you can solve for them.
 Pay attention to your customer’s journey and identify patterns in what they are looking for.
-Run a/b tests to see what website components encourage better, desired user journey.
+Run a/b tests to see what website components encourage better user journeys.
 And, of course, get feedback to evaluate and improve your systems and processes through surveys, social media comments, live chat, and other customer conversations.

 3. Develop an omnichannel strategy